syl20bnr/spacemacs-elpa-mirror/stable-melpa/log4j-mode-readme.txt

 You can customize the faces that are used for syntax highlighting.
 Type `M-x customize-group' and enter group name "log4j-mode".

-Log file buffers are auto reverted by default.
-If you don't like that, set `log4j-auto-revert-flag' to nil.
+To customize the regular expressions used to identify log records for syntax highlighting, change the variables `log4j-match-error-regexp' etc.

 You can also customize the regular expressions that are used to find the beginning and end of multi-line log records.
 However, in many cases this will not be necessary.
 Log4j mode can automatically detect single-line and multi-line log records created by Log4j and JDK's built-in logging package.

+Log file buffers are auto reverted by default.
+If you don't like that, set `log4j-auto-revert-flag' to nil.

 If you use the arrow keys to move around in the text, you can define `C-up' and `C-down' to move to the end and beginning of the current log record.